ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/configuring_bt_navigator.md

 Type: `string` Default: `N/A`

 :   Path to the default behavior tree XML description for `NavigateThroughPoses`,
     see [Behavior Tree XML Nodes][behavior-tree-xml-nodes] for details on this file.
-New to Galactic after `NavigateThroughPoses` was added.
     You can use substitution to specify file path like `$(find-pkg-share my_package)/behavior_tree/my_nav_through_poses_bt.xml`.
 However, if left empty, the default behavior tree XML will be loaded from the `nav2_bt_navigator` package.

 ### **`always_reload_bt_xml`**